Truck Accident: Retrieving Information is Critical for Compensation Claim

 Many large trucks, especially those manufactured beginning in the 1990's, are equipped with electronic control modules, or black boxes.
 These are similar to those found on commercial aircraft and record data including average and highest speeds, time driven, average RPMs, air bag performance, idling time and seat belt usage.
 This evidence may be critical in determining negligence in an accident, but is only available for a limited time.
 Also, if the truck is returned to service, the black box data may be overwritten.Documenting the Scene

 Other crucial evidence in a compensation claim involves documenting the crash scene.
 Photo and video documentation will capture the roadway scenario and involved vehicles as well as weather conditions, property damage and any adjacent signage and traffic lights.

 Recording information about the scene of an accident must be done on a timely basis as the scene will quickly change.
 For example, skid marks may fade and disappear within a few weeks, so it is important to have photo evidence of these before they are unavailable.

 Proper retrieval of evidence as part of an early truck crash investigation can make the difference between a successful or failed truck accident compensation claim.Let Us Know If You Have Been Involved in a Truck Accident

 If you or a family member has been harmed in a truck accident or car accident, slip and fall or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A.immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.